psyrcare-code/PsyRCare/README.md

 const message = `${name},

 you did not arrive here by chance.
-This space is for calm and honest conversations.
+This space was created for thoughtful conversations, calm reflection, and honest dialogue.

 Take your time.
 Welcome to PsyRCare.`;